David S. Alavi, PhD

 the written specification, and the reference characters

-used to indicate various elements of your invention in the drawings are referred
+used to indicate various elements of the invention in the drawings are referred

 to throughout the specification.
 The drawings must also show every element